retro16/acsi2stm/doc/quick_start.md

 * Press Y to start flashing.
 * When finished, the ST and the ACSI2STM unit will both restart.

+### Notes:

+* The release package provides disk images that you can use to upgrade easily: they have a `FIRMWARE` folder with the standard variant already named as `HDDFLASH.BIN` so you just have to start `HDDFLASH.TOS`
-**Note:** when updating an ACSI2STM unit with multiple SD slots, you can select any slot to update the firmware for the whole unit.
+* When updating an ACSI2STM unit with multiple SD slots, you can select any slot to update the firmware for the whole unit.
 No need to do the update procedure multiple times.

-**Note:** `HDDFLASH.TOS` works entirely in RAM, so you can start the program from the unit to update.
+* `HDDFLASH.TOS` works entirely in RAM, so you can start the program from the unit to update.

-**Note:** If you load GemDrive using `GEMDRIVE.TOS`, upgrade this file as well.
-An old version of `GEMDRIVE.TOS` may not be compatible with the newer firmware.
+* If you load GemDrive using `GEMDRIVE.PRG`, upgrade this file as well.
+An old version of `GEMDRIVE.PRG` may not be compatible with the newer firmware.
+* The PIO firmware variant needs to be flashed with  `PIOFLASH.TOS` instead and it reads `PIOFLASH.BIN` by default.

-**Warning:** If flashing fails or if the unit is bricked, you will have to upload the new firmware using the USB to UART dongle.
+* If flashing fails or if the unit is bricked, you will have to upload the new firmware using the USB to UART dongle.
 See above.

-**Warning:** The PIO firmware variant does not support ACSI commands at all, so it is incompatible with `HDDFLASH.TOS`.
-You will need USB to UART to update.